rothmi12/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I grew up on a farm in rural Michigan, and while I hated chores as a kid, I later found my passion for agriculture with a different spin.
-Through genetics and cell biology, I'm interested in how plants grow, develop, and respond to environmental stresses, particularly plant pathogens.
+I grew up on a farm in rural Michigan, but did not have the same passion for farming that my father has.
+Nonetheless, I learned a lot about farming as a kid, particularly about all of the challenges of farming.
+In college, I found a way to merge my farming background with my emerging interests in genetics and cell biology through plant research.

+Broadly speaking, my research interests are understanding how organisms interacct with other organisms, and what factors affect those interactions.
+More specifically, I'm interested in how plants responde to pathogens, and how pathogens respond to plants.
+Questions that drive my curiosity are; what causes a successful plant defense response?
+What causes a successful pathogen infection?
+How do farming practices and weather events affect plant diseases?